-About
+About me

-A second line of my research concerns the role of digital methodologies in the production and dissemination of knowledge.
-I have participated in several research projects in the digital humanities and I have a long-standing interest in computational methods and theories for literary research.
-I’m also broadly interested in the postdigital, the posthuman, the posthumanities and other posteriorities at both ends of non-linear spacetime geometries.
+A second line of my research and teaching focuses on the role of digital methodologies in the production and dissemination of knowledge.
+I have participated in several digital humanities projects and maintain a long-standing interest in computational methods and theories for literary research.
+From March 2023 to February 2025, I served as Principal Investigator of the research project To See the Tree and the Forest.
+Reading the Poetry of António Ramos Rosa from a Distance (10.54499/2022.08122.PTDC), funded by the Portuguese Foundation for Science and Technology and hosted by the Institute for Comparative Literature at the University of Porto.

 Why hackingthetext.net?